Coral-Protocol/Coral-RaiseYourHack-QualcomnTrackExample/README.md

 <details>

-- After you are logged into Vultr from your terminal, it is time to setup the [Coral Server](https://github.com/Coral-Protocol/coral-server) and [Coral Studio UI](https://github.com/Coral-Protocol/coral-studio).
-Follow the steps given in repository to install.
+- To setup the [Coral Server](https://github.com/Coral-Protocol/coral-server) and [Coral Studio UI](https://github.com/Coral-Protocol/coral-studio), follow the steps given in repository to install.

 - In order to test if both are working, open the same instance in two terminals and run both simultaneously.